BPR accepts donations of publicly traded securities and donations directly from your retirement accounts.

 The shares will be electronically transferred.
 We'll use the date that the shares enter our account as your gift date, and credit you with the average market value on that date.
-We also ask that you give BPR's Membership department a call or send a letter to the address below to let us know the gift is in process.
+Please call BPR's Membership department at 828-210-4800 or send a letter to the address below to let us know the gift is in process.
 Very often, the shares are transferred into our account without information that indicates the donor's name.
-The phone call or letter will allow us to match up the donor's name with the correct stock gift, and insure that we can acknowledge the gift accordingly.

 Western North Carolina Public Radio, Inc. (DBA Blue Ridge Public Radio / BPR)